Edward Bernard Raczyński: The Danzig crisis

-On 23 March 1939, Beck's chef de cabinet, Michael Łubieński, told Raczyński that the British offer of help in the Danzig crisis should be treated with caution as he believed that the "peace front" was more likely to cause a German-Polish war than stop it, and because Poland did not want any sort of alliance with the Soviet Union.
-On 24 March 1939 Raczyński submitted to Lord Halifax a proposal asking for Anglo-Polish "consultation" in response to any threat to security of Poland, which was rejected by Lord Halifax who wanted a firm Polish commitment to save Romania.
-On 31 March 1939, Chamberlain announced in the House of Commons the famous British "guarantee" of Poland stating that Britain would go to war if the independence of Poland was threatened, though Chamberlain notably excluded the frontiers of Poland from the "guarantee".
+On 23 March 1939, Beck's chef de cabinet, Michael Łubieński, told Raczyński that the British offer of help in the Danzig crisis should be treated with caution, as he believed that the "peace front" was more likely to cause a German-Polish war than stop it, and because Poland did not want any sort of alliance with the Soviet Union.
+On 24 March 1939, Raczyński submitted to Lord Halifax a proposal asking for Anglo-Polish "consultation" in response to any threat to the security of Poland, which was rejected by Lord Halifax, who wanted a firm Polish commitment to save Romania.
+On 31 March 1939, Chamberlain announced in the House of Commons the famous British "guarantee" of Poland, stating that Britain would go to war if the independence of Poland was threatened, though Chamberlain notably excluded the frontiers of Poland from the "guarantee".
 On 1 April 1939, Raczyński submitted to Sir Orme Sargent of the Foreign Office a note protesting on behalf of Poland that the "guarantee" was "so worded as to give perhaps the wrong impression to those who wished to minimise its importance".
-In particular, Raczyński complained about that "paragraph 2 of the Prime Minister's statement might be so distorted as to actually weaken and undermine the position of the Polish government vis-à-vis of Germany.
+In particular, Raczyński complained about that "paragraph 2 of the Prime Minister's statement might be so distorted as to actually weaken and undermine the position of the Polish government vis-à-vis Germany.
 It seemed to suggest that there were large and urgent questions in dispute between the two countries and that immediate negotiations were necessary and desirable in order that they should be settled".
 Raczyński was especially concerned as the Evening Standard, a newspaper owned by the "press baron" Lord Beaverbrook pointed out in an article published on the front page on 1 April 1939 that the "guarantee" was of Polish independence, not of Poland's territorial integrity.
-The article went on to say the crisis could still be settled by Poland accepting the German demands for the return of Danzig and extra-territorial roads through the Polish Corridor, and perhaps even the return of the Polish Corridor to Germany.
+The article went on to say the crisis could still be settled by Poland accepting the German demands for the return of Danzig and extraterritorial roads through the Polish Corridor, and perhaps even the return of the Polish Corridor to Germany.
 When Raczyński complained to the diplomatic correspondent of the Evening Standard about the article, he was told it was published on the orders of Lord Beaverbrook himself, who based on information from sources in 10 Downing Street.

 Lord Beaverbrook was a megalomaniacal Canadian millionaire businessman turned British media magnate who owned a chain of newspapers, the most successful of which was the Daily Express, the most popular newspaper in the United Kingdom at the time.
-Beaverbrook was a self-proclaimed "empire isolationist" who thought Britain should be concerned with the British empire, and was otherwise hostile towards any involvement with the wider world.
+Beaverbrook was a self-proclaimed "empire isolationist" who thought Britain should be concerned with the British Empire and was otherwise hostile towards any involvement with the wider world.
 Raczyński frequently complained that the Beaverbrook newspapers were relentlessly hostile towards Poland, which was depicted in the Beaverbrook newspapers as a miserable, backward, poor Eastern European country whose fate was no concern of Britain's.